nodejs/node/doc/api/n-api.md

 - `napi_boolean_expected` if a non-boolean `napi_value` is passed in

 ##### Description
-This API retuns C++ boolean primitive equivalent of the given JavaScript Boolea
+This API returns C boolean primitive equivalent of the given JavaScript Boolea

 #### *napi_get_value_double*